catppuccin/userstyles/docs/userstyle-creation.md

    You should make changes to everything wrapped in `<>` and remove the `<>` characters.
 If you need help with any of the fields, you should refer to other ports in the `userstyle.yml` file.
-If you still cannot figure it out, you can ask for help in the pull request or join our [Discord](https://discord.com/servers/catppuccin-907385605422448742).
+If you would like extra guidance, you can ask for help in the pull request or join our [Discord](https://discord.com/servers/catppuccin-907385605422448742).